 He started the ‘All Heart' campaign to make defibrillators compulsory in schools and raise money for more AEDs and CPR training.
 He is committed to sharing his story to raise awareness for the importance of the lifesaving skills and equipment.

-Today, Sam has made thousands of people aware of the dangers of unknown heart issues and the importance of life-saving skills and devices.
-The ‘All Heart’ campaign has already raised around £3,500 and placed two defibrillators in schools - but there’s far more work to be done, according to Sam.
+Sam has made thousands of people aware of the dangers of unknown heart issues and the importance of life-saving skills and devices.
+The ‘All Heart’ campaign has raised thousands of pounds and placed two defibrillators in schools - but there’s far more work to be done, according to Sam.

 “For me, it doesn’t stop there.
-I’ve met far too many people in the past 18 months who have very opposite stories to mine, stories that did not end so well, and they are campaigning because they’ve lost loved ones due to cardiac arrest.
+I’ve met far too many people over the years who have very opposite stories to mine, stories that did not end so well, and they are campaigning because they’ve lost loved ones due to cardiac arrest.
 Because of that, I will keep campaigning until these statistics change and more lives are saved.”

 Watch Sam talk about his experience: